-SSDs, or solid-state drives, are a faster, more modern version of the traditional hard-disk drive.
-Instead of a spinning disc, SSDs store information on flash memory chips.
+SSDs, or solid-state drives, are a faster, more modern version of the traditional hard disk drive.
+Instead of a spinning platter with a read/write arm, SSDs store information on flash memory chips.
 Fewer moving pieces mean much higher performance and reliability.

-SSDs gained traction in the late 2000s, making them quite a bit more expensive and not quite as large, capacity-wise, as traditional hard drives.
+SSDs gained traction in the late 2000s, making them more expensive and not quite as large, capacity-wise, as traditional hard drives.
 The lightning-quick time to transfer files and run applications, however, make SSDs particularly relevant in the web hosting world, where milliseconds matter.

-Cloud VPS adds another perk to our collection of hosting vocabulary.
-Instead of relying on a physical server to house a certain, limited number of virtualized environments, cloud hosting connects massive networks of hardware to add seemingly unlimited resources for availability and scalability.
+Cloud VPS adds another wrinkle to our collection of hosting vocabulary.
+Instead of relying on a physical server to house a certain number of virtualized environments, cloud hosting connects massive networks of hardware to add seemingly unlimited resources for availability and scalability.

-While several budget-minded hosts sneak watered-down hosting plans and infrastructure past the legions of non-technical website owners, our friends at A2 Hosting provide well-rounded plans full of features and options for a hardly believable price of $5 per month.
+While several budget-minded hosts sneak watered-down hosting plans and infrastructure past the legions of non-technical website owners, our friends at InterServer provide well-rounded plans full of features and options for a hardly believable price of $6.00 per month.